 The process of delivering a seminar can be broken down into several components as listed in Table 2.
-These components are the activities involved in delivering the seminar.
 For example, one component would be the time taken to book an appointment, alongside the seminar cost itself in the form of staff running the seminar.
 We first determine the total expenditure (see the Financial inputs section below) for each of these components by financial year.